 Instructions

-- Line the cookie sheets with parchment or baking paper.
+- Line the baking tray with baking paper.

-- Leave to cool on the baking sheets until the cookies are firm enough to remove [about 10-15 minutes] and place onto a wire rack or similar to cool completely.
-Or enjoy a warm cheeky cookie as bakers prerogative!
+- Leave to cool on the baking tray until the cookies are firm enough to remove [about 10-15 minutes] and place onto a cooling rack.

 Notes